See all How-To Articles

 Create Pivot Table From Multiple Tables

-To create a pivot table out of multiple tables, use the Data Model feature.
+To create a pivot table out of multiple tables, use a data model.

 1. In the Ribbon, go to Insert > Pivot Table > From Data Model.